 From providing advisory services, information sessions and workshops, to taking part in consultation on policy developments and joining industry initiatives, we’re committed to engaging in meaningful conversations about environmental issues with our employees, customers, Government, industry peers, business and the broader community.

 For example, internationally we participate in a number of working groups as part of membership of the United Nations Environment Programme Finance Initiative (UNEP FI).
-We participated in a UNEP FI pilot project with 15 other UNEP FI member banks to test recommendations made by the Financial Stability Board’s (FSB) Taskforce on Climate-related Financial Disclosures (TCFD).
+We commenced phase two of a UNEP FI pilot project with other UNEP FI member banks to test recommendations made by the Financial Stability Board’s (FSB) Taskforce on Climate-related Financial Disclosures (TCFD).
 We are also active members of the Natural Capital Finance Alliance and supported the Australian consultation process for the Finance Sector Supplement to the Natural Capital Coalition's Natural Capital Protocol which launched in April 2018.

 NAB Group is also a member of a range of global finance sector and industry-led initiatives, and we’re signatories to, or have committed to, a number of voluntary corporate standards and principles.
 You can read more about this in memberships and recognitions.